cepish/wiki-this-day-events/README.md

 The application provides the following functionalities:

-- **Lazy Data Fetching:** Events are fetched only after a user explicitly clicks a button, not on initial page load.
+- **Lazy Data Fetching:** Events are fetched only after a user explicitly clicks a button.
-- **Dynamic Date Selection:** Users can select a specific month and day to view "On This Day" events.
 - **Loading Indicator:** A clear loading message/UI is displayed while data is being fetched from the API.
-- **Error Handling:** A user-friendly error modal is displayed if the data fetch fails, providing details about the issue.
+- **Error Handling:** A user-friendly error modal is displayed if the data fetch fails, providing short text about the issue.
 - **Event Ordering:** Displayed events are consistently ordered by their year.
 - **Basic Styling:** Provides a clean and functional user interface.